-If using gentamicin for synergy with a beta lactame, use synergistic doses of gentamicin.
+If using gentamicin for synergy with a beta-lactam, synergistic dosing of gentamicin should be considered:

 Synergistic dosing of gentamicin is different than monotherapy dosing.
-The beta lactame acts by breaking town the cell wall of the target organism, allowing gentamicin to diffuse inward to the ribosomal system, which is its site of action.
-If the beta lactame and gentamicin have a synergistic effect on the particular organism, 2-3 mg/kg/day of gentamicin for the first few days of therapy is typically sufficient.
+The beta lactam acts by breaking town the cell wall of the target organism, allowing gentamicin to diffuse inward to the ribosomal system, which is its site of action.
+If the beta lactam and gentamicin have a synergistic effect on the particular organism, 2-3 mg/kg/day of gentamicin for the first few days of therapy is typically sufficient.

-Emperic, Short Term vs. Long Term Use.
-The emperic use of gentamicin for 2 to 3 days until positive culture results are obtained is relatively safe.
-The longer gentamicin is administered, the higher the dose, and the presence of other risk factors all significantly increase the risk of PERMANENT, IRREVERSIBLE, SEVERE LOSS OF VESTIBULAR FUNCTION.
+The empiric use of gentamicin for two-three days until positive culture results are obtained is relatively safe.
+The longer gentamicin is administered, the higher the dose, and the presence of other risk factors all significantly increase the risk of PERMANENT, IRREVERSIBLE, AND SEVERE LOSS OF VESTIBULAR FUNCTION.
 Gentamicin accumulates in the endolymph of the inner ear, and can remain in the endolymph for weeks after the cessation of therapy.
 Gentamicin is toxic to the hair cells of the inner ear.
-In human adults, the hair cells of the vestibular as opposed to the cochlear system are affected the most.
+In human adults, the hair cells of the vestibular (balance) system as opposed to the cochlear (hearing) system are affected the most.

 As the proximal tubule cells become exposed to gentamicin, renal cell damage can occur, with loss of renal function.
-Although it is the theory of Once Daily Dosing that there is an eight hour period where the serum gentamicin level is practically zero that gives the renal cells a time to rest and regenerate, nephrotoxicity can and does occur in patients on Once Daily Dosing.
+Although it is the theory of once daily dosing that there is an eight hour period where the serum gentamicin level is practically zero that gives the renal cells a time to rest and regenerate, nephrotoxicity can and does occur in patients once daily dosing.
 Because gentamicin is not metabolized, but is excreted in the urine, any loss of renal function without a concomitant decrease in the dose administered will inevitably lead to some increase in the average daily serum gentamicin concentration.
 Increasing serum gentamicin levels promote further nephrotoxicity, and a vicious circle of increasing serum gentamicin levels and increasing nephrotoxicity results.
-I have reviewed cases where the serum creatinine level rose from normal to over 3.0 within 3 to 4 days.
+I have reviewed cases where the serum creatinine level rose from normal to over 3.0 mg/dl within three to four days.
 While gentamicin induced nephrotoxicity is usually transient, and resolves with discontinuance of the drug, the vestibular damage that can result from high serum gentamicin levels secondary to acute nephrotoxicity is usually permanent.